University of Poitiers

 Each semester, Poitiers University offers a limited selection of law courses that are taught in the English language.
 Additional law courses are taught in French.
 However, as is the case with all exchange programs, students should be flexible in choosing courses and there is no guarantee that you will be able to enroll in your first choice of courses.
 French language proficiency is mandatory for this exchange.

 Applications for this exchange program can be submitted online through the Marquette Office of International Education website.
-The application deadline is March 1, 2015.
+The application deadline is March 1 each year.